jmarsico/rsma2019/logistics/attendance.md

 ## Attendance

 Plain and simple, you should be in every class.
 You shouldn't expect to receive a passing grade without regular attendance.
-More than three _unexcused_ absenses will result in a failing grade unless appropriate documentation is provided.
+More than **3 _unexcused_ absenses will result in a failing grade unless appropriate documentation is provided.**

 There's a difference between _excused_ and _unexcused_ absenses.
 In most cases where you give some prompt or early notice, it's considered an excused absense.